-With that said, I hate choosing favorites for other people, so here’s a realistic Krabi Itinerary on the things you can do in the area depending on how many days you have and to your preference.
+With that said, I hate choosing favorites for other people, so here’s a realistic Krabi Itinerary on the things you can do in the area, depending on how many days you have and to your preference.
 Feel free to mix and match the days and add or delete whatever you want.

-I have quite a few other posts on Krabi that get way more specific and even a post with more choices of Krabi attractions you can grab ideas from.
-But the activities for Krabi I have right here are some of my favorite and I laid it out in a way so you can see what you can realistically fit in a day in Krabi.
+I have quite a few other posts on Krabi that get way more specific, so after you’re done reading, go back and click some of the links.
+The activities for Krabi I have right here are some of my favorites, and I laid it out in a way so you can see what things to do in Krabi you can realistically fit into a day.

 Considering I lived in Krabi, I could go on and on about the area.
 Here’s peek at what you can get up to in this dramatic karst mountain and blue water paradise.

 Resources for Your Trip:

 Krabi Itinerary: 1 Day – Ao Nang Beach and Markets